mhkeller/npm-things/docs/1-getting-started.md

 Getting started
 ===============

 npm is the package manager and command line utility for JavaScript and NodeJS.
 If you've installed node through homebrew or through the package installers at [nodejs.org](https://nodejs.org), you will also have npm.

+These commands will all be run in the Terminal but they're pretty straightforward so you don't need to be a command-line expert to follow along.
+If you've dabbled in NodeJS or have heard about how you can use npm as a part of a build system or as a task runner, then these tutorials might have some useful best practices for you.

 Let's start a project!

 ## Init'ing a project